curl/everything-curl/usingcurl/downloads/browsers.md

 certain ways depending on what kind of client it thinks communicates with it.
 Sometimes it is as innocent as trying to deliver the best content for the client, sometimes it is to hide some content for some clients or even to try to work around known problems in specific browsers.
-Then there's also, of course, various kind of login systems that might rely on HTTP authentication or cookies or the client being from the pre-validated IP address range.
+Then there is also, of course, various kind of login systems that might rely on HTTP authentication or cookies or the client being from the pre-validated IP address range.